rnieblesealo/shairdrop/README.md

  6. Server displays image
    - We never save it to filesystem though

+#### New Task: Threading!

+Right now the draw loop only begins once we've got an image

+I want to always draw and only display the image once we receive it though!

+For this we will need threading...

+...Yay?

 ### Notes

 - Using TCP INET4 for simplicity